Research

 PhysicsTheory

 Lipid membranes are unusual materials.
 Lipids flow in-plane as a two-dimensional viscous fluid while the membrane bends out-of-plane as an elastic shell.
 The coupling between these two behaviors had been largely overlooked.
 Using differential geometry and linear irreversible thermodynamics, I developed a continuum theory for membrane dynamics across planar, spherical, and cylindrical geometries.
-This work introduced the Scriven-Love number, a dimensionless ratio quantifying when intramembrane viscous stresses matter relative to elastic bending forces.
-Evaluating this number across physiological processes showed that in-plane viscosity cannot generally be neglected.
+A scaling analysis identified two governing dimensionless numbers: the Föppl-von Kármán number, comparing tension to bending forces, and the Scriven-Love number, a novel ratio comparing out-of-plane forces from intramembrane viscous stresses to elastic bending forces.
+Evaluating these numbers across physiological processes and in vitro experiments showed that in-plane viscosity cannot generally be neglected.

 Key paper: Physical Review E 2020